Case Studies:

 Direct cash payments to landowners.

-Primary forest owners receive $300 pesos/ha/yr (about US$27.) and cloud forests owners receive $400 pesos/ha/year (US$36) due to the perceived higher delivery of hydrological services associated with this type of forest (mainly due to their role in capturing water from horizontal rain in the dry season.)
+Primary forest owners receive 300 pesos per hectare per year (approximately US$27) and cloud forest owners receive 400 pesos per hectare per year (US$36) due to the perceived higher delivery of hydrological services associated with this type of forest (mainly due to their role in capturing water from horizontal rain in the dry season).

 Funds involved

-A new input was added early this year, through a World Bank/GEF project for Forest Environmental Services.
+A new input was added early this year, through a World Bank/Global Environment Facility (GEF) project for Forest Environmental Services.
 The project’s aim is to consolidate the PSA-CABSA and strengthen the PSAH, particularly by creating local sustainable financing mechanisms.
-Overall project costs are US$173 million, including a GEF grant of US$15 million and a World Bank loan of US$ 80 million.
-The largest share of the project’s budget (82%), and 91% of the loan (90%) is to be invested in the fulfilment of payment commitments to participant landowners (GEF, 2006).
+Overall project costs are US$173 million, including a GEF grant of US$15 million and a World Bank loan of US$80 million.
+The largest share of the project’s budget (82 per cent), and 91 per cent of the loan (90 per cent) is to be invested in the fulfilment of payment commitments to participant landowners (GEF, 2006).

 12%